ovac/guardrails/resources/docs/testing.md

 ## App Integration Tips

 - Use an in-memory sqlite database for speed.
-- Seed staff users with the appropriate permissions/roles for realistic flows.
+- Seed approver accounts with the appropriate permissions/roles for realistic flows.
 - Hit the HTTP routes with Testbench’s router to exercise the API end-to-end.